reluce/szurubooru-toolkit/README.md

 `auto-tagger --sankaku_url https://chan.sankakucomplex.com/post/show/<id> 100`

 This is especially useful since Sankaku has changed their API and aggregator sites like SauceNAO don't have the latest results there.

-If you cloned the repo from GitHub, prefix the above commands with `poetry run`, e.g. `poetry run auto-tagger "date:today"`.
-Note that your current working directory has to be the the root of the GitHub project.

 ### import-from-booru
 This scripts imports posts and their tags from various Boorus that matched your input query.